-AES Encryption & Decryption with Programmable Block Cipher Mode
+AES Encryption & Decryption IP Core − Programmable Block Cipher Modes

-The Alma Technologies AES-P IP Core implements the FIPS-197 Advanced Encryption Standard.
+The AES-P IP core from Alma Technologies implements the FIPS-197 Advanced Encryption Standard.
 It can be programmed to encrypt or decrypt 128-bit blocks of data, using 128-, 192-, or 256-bit cipher-key.
 The Block Cipher mode of operation is run-time programmable to ECB, CBC, CFB, OFB, or CTR.
 The AES-P core is available in two variations, the standard AES32-P and the fast AES128-P.